 The Project location encompasses the HCP Area, which includes the Permit Area and other areas where Conservation Actions would be implemented under the HCP (see Figure 1).
-The HCP Area is generally within the southern half of the Central Valley, extending from Kings County south to Los Angeles County, just south of the Tehachapi Mountains.
-The HCP Area spans portions of multiple counties consisting of Kings, Monterey, San Luis Obispo, Kern, Ventura, and Los Angeles.
-The Permit Area covers 13,882 acres over approximately 157 miles, a substantial portion of which is composed of the existing open water of the DWR aqueducts and hardscape associated with the DWR aqueducts, pumping plants, and other existing infrastructure.
-The Permit Area consists of the DWR SWP right-of-way (ROW) for portions of the California Aqueduct (CAAQ), an underground pipeline section of the Coastal Branch Aqueduct (CBA), the SJFD Operations and Maintenance Center, the underground ROW associated with the underground pipeline section of the CAAQ through the Tehachapi Mountains, and nine associated pumping plants within this Permit Area along the CAAQ and CBA.
+The HCP Area is generally within the southern half of the Central Valley, extending from Kings County south to Los Angeles County, just south of the Tehachapi Mountains, spanning multiple counties, including Kings, Monterey, San Luis Obispo, Kern, Ventura, and Los Angeles.
+The 13,882-acre Permit Area covers a portion of the HCP Area and consists of the existing open water of the DWR aqueducts, and hardscape associated with the DWR aqueducts, pumping plants, other existing infrastructure; the DWR SWP right-of-way (ROW) for portions of the California Aqueduct (CAAQ); an underground pipeline section of the Coastal Branch Aqueduct (CBA); the SJFD Operations and Maintenance Center; the underground ROW associated with the underground pipeline section of the CAAQ through the Tehachapi Mountains; and nine associated pumping plants within this Permit Area along the CAAQ and CBA, as well as DWR nonoperational lands within the ROW where Conservation Actions may be implemented.
 Specific locations for Conservation Actions are not known at this time, but all Conservation Actions would occur within the broader HCP Area, which was delineated based on the boundaries of watersheds at the Hydrologic Unit Code 10 and 12 levels that intersect the Permit Area, with refinements to exclude areas that have no potential for Conservation Actions.